 ... and lots of fun (you feel bionic).

 BUY: Considering buying an e-bike?
 Or recently bought one?
-Check out our Buyer's Guides & Reviews to help you buy, outfit, ride, protect, and care for an e-bike.
-If you live around San Francisco, check out the San Francisco Bay Area e-bike info for dealers, bikeshares & where to ride
+Check out our Buyer's Guides & Reviews to help you select & outfit e-bike.
+If you live around San Francisco, check out the San Francisco Bay Area e-bike info for dealers, bikeshares, where you can ride, how to take your bike on transit & more

 Curious about how an e-bike would fit in your life?
-Read Stories & Blogs to learn from other riders experience.
+Read Bike Bike Stories & Blogs to learn from other riders experience.

-RIDE & CARE: Already own an e-bike?
-Check the Owner's Guide to find out how to ride & take care of your e-bike and keep it safe from theft.
-If you live around San Francisco, check out the San Francisco Bay Area e-bike info for dealers, bikeshares, classes, where to ride, secure parking, transit & more.
+RIDE, CARE & STOP THEFT: Already own an e-bike?
+Check the Owner's Guide to find out how to ride & take care of your e-bike, plus how to keep it safe from theft.
+If you live around San Francisco, check out the San Francisco Bay Area e-bike info for classes, where you can ride, secure parking, bikes on transit & more.

 RECRUIT: Are you a happy e-bike rider?
 Encourage others!
 Tell your friends about how much fun it is to ride your e-bike and how it helps fight the climate crisis.
 Download wallet sized cards about e-bikes to hand out to your friends & others who are curious at Spread the Joy